How to export DataGridView to Excel in Windows Forms?

 VB.NET

-'Initialize the Excel Engine Using excelEngine As ExcelEngine = New ExcelEngine() 'Initialize Application Dim application As IApplication = excelEngine.Excel 'Set default version for application application.DefaultVersion = ExcelVersion.Excel2013 'Create new workbook Dim workbook As IWorkbook = application.Workbooks.Create(1) 'Accessing first worksheet in the workbook Dim worksheet As IWorksheet = workbook.Worksheets(0) End Using
+'Initialize the Excel Engine Using excelEngine As ExcelEngine = New ExcelEngine() 'Initialize Application Dim application As IApplication = excelEngine.Excel 'Set default version for application application.DefaultVersion = ExcelVersion.Excel2013 'Create new workbook Dim workbook As IWorkbook = application.Workbooks.Create(1) 'Accessing the first worksheet in the workbook Dim worksheet As IWorksheet = workbook.Worksheets(0) End Using

 Step 6: Export data from DataGridView object to Excel worksheet.